reactos/reactos/reactos/lib/3rdparty/libwin-iconv/readme.txt

         (only available when USE_LIBICONV_DLL is defined at compile time)

 Win32 API does not support strict encoding conversion for some codepage.
-And MLang function drop or replace invalid bytes and does not return useful error status as iconv.
+And MLang function drops or replaces invalid bytes and does not return useful error status as iconv does.
 This implementation cannot be used for encoding validation purpose.

 Yukihiro Nakadaira <yukihiro.nakadaira@gmail.com>